stevula/steam-friend-stats/README.md

 #Steam Friend Thingy
 A single-page Ruby/Sinatra application that retrieves statistics on your Steam friends and compares them against your own statistics.
 Data comes from Steam via the [Steam Condenser](https://github.com/koraktor/steam-condenser-ruby) gem.

+**There's a problem with the Heroku branch where it will time out.
+May have to resubmit 1-2 times.
+Will fix this as soon as possible.**
 [Steam Friend Thingy](https://steam-friend-thingy.herokuapp.com/)

-_Note that you sometimes have to submit 2-3 times before it works due to some issues with Heroku.
-Will fix this as soon as possible._

 ##Implemented Goals
 * Most friends